Tax Policy for Conservation

 Create a conservation capital gains incentive.
 This proposal allows land-rich, cash-poor landowners to realize a greater net return after taxes from a sale of land or the sale of an easement for conservation purposes than from a sale for other purposes.
 The proposal would enable conservation organizations and agencies purchasing land or easements for conservation to stretch available dollars for such purchases by using this new proposed tax provision and the “bargain-sale” provisions currently in the tax code.
 (In 2016, for example, nearly $4.4 billion was authorized by voters to be invested in nature-based solutions and activities, with 18 of 20 ballot initiatives at the local and state levels passing.)
 The proposal would allow landowners who sell land or an easement for conservation purposes to eliminate the otherwise taxable capital gain from being subject to the federal capital gains tax and, thus, to keep more of the sales proceeds.

-Provide tax credits for landowner expenses related to nutrient management, soil health and/or green infrastructure for stormwater management.
+Provide tax credits for landowner expenses related to nutrient management, carbon sequestration, soil health and/or green infrastructure for stormwater management.
 To encourage landowners, the tax code could provide enhanced tax deductions or tax credits equal to the costs and expenses incurred by the landowner in implementing best practices for nutrient management, soil health or green infrastructure objectives.
 A variation of this proposal would be to provide a federal income tax credit equal to the value of the crop insurance premium that is paid where the landowner has adopted and implemented approved nutrient reduction or soil health practices.
+Another important conservation objective that could be achieved through tax policy would be to provide an income tax credit to farmers, ranchers, forestland owners and other land users and owners to sequester carbon on their land.

 Encourage private capital investment in green infrastructure projects or, in areas where working lands are a component of the landscape conservation plan, through tax incentives.
 An investor could be offered a federal tax credit for a portion of investment return as well as a reduced financial return in exchange for the investor’s capital investment in a socially worthwhile project or activity, such as a natural infrastructure project which has environmental and societal benefits and financial return on investment.
 Investors can compete for a fixed pool of credits (or other incentives) to ensure pricing discipline and to reward projects that deliver valued co-benefits.
 Tax incentives to attract private capital to public benefit projects have been enacted in the past, such as with Build America Bonds and financing for the New York/New Jersey Liberty Zone.
 The recent tax law, enacted in December 2017, authorized tax benefits for investments in Opportunity Zones, or census tracts which meet certain poverty status thresholds.
 That new program could be broadened to make conservation-compatible investments eligible for such tax benefits.